Dharshan Munidasa: Career

 As recognition for his contribution to Japanese Culture, Munidasa was awarded the Japanese Ambassador's Special Commendation by the Japanese Embassy in Sri Lanka, in December 2013.
-Dharshan was also recognized by the Japanese government when he was awarded The Minister’s Award for Overseas Promotion of Japanese Food for the year 2014, becoming one of the five people in the world to be given this prestigious award that year.
+Dharshan was also recognized by the Japanese government when he was awarded The Minister's Award for Overseas Promotion of Japanese Food for the year 2014, becoming one of the five people in the world to be given this prestigious award that year.

 In July 2014, Munidasa opened his third restaurant Kaema Sutra, in partnership with Bollywood Actress Jacqueline Fernandez, plating up contemporary Sri Lankan cuisine.

-In November 2014, Munidasa also opened The Tuna & The Crab at Dutch Hospital in Galle Fort in the South of Sri Lanka.The restaurant features a combination of flavours from his two flagship restaurants Nihonbashi and Ministry of Crab, as well as original dishes.
+In 2014 Dharshan established The Tuna & The Crab in Galle at Dutch Hospital (Galle Fort) in the South of Sri Lanka; a hybrid Japanese and Seafood restaurant that combines the best of Nihonbashi and Ministry of Crab.
 This was his first restaurant venture outside the capital city of Colombo.

 Dharshan also launched his own green juice which utilizes Gotukola as its primary ingredient.
 Gotukola juices and the various methods of preparation have been a part of tradition for a long time in Sri Lanka.
-Dharshan's Gotukola drink is named Centella after its scientific name, and contains no water and no added sugars or sweeteners.
+Dharshan's Gotukola drink is named Centella after its scientific name and contains no water and no added sugars or sweeteners.

 In 2017, Munidasa was awarded the Business Today Passionate Award, which recognized pioneering individuals, who single-handedly created novel concepts and succeeded in making them a reality and who have driven the economy of Sri Lanka in the same manner as the corporate sector.
+Having opened Café Nihonbashi at the Radh Hotel in Kandy (2018), Dharshan introduced Casual Washoku to the hill capital of Sri Lanka, serving a selection of signature Japanese dishes in an informal setting.